mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 ### 3.1 Database Replication Module

 The [Database Replication](https://appstore.home.mendix.com/link/app/160/) module available from the Mendix App Store enables connecting to a large number of different types of databases.
 It will show you what data structures exist in the existing database.
 You can then define (through a web page) what data you want migrated to your Mendix database.
-You also define how you want to map the data from existing columns to your entity attributes.
+You can also define how you want to map the data from existing columns to your entity attributes.

-### 3.3 Database Connector
+### 3.2 Database Connector

 The [Database Connector](https://appstore.home.mendix.com/link/app/2888/) module provides you with microflow activities to run queries on any database with JDBC support.
 This means you can create microflows to define what data you want from your existing database as well as how you want to convert that data into your new Mendix application.